cocos/cocos-engine/EngineErrorMap.md

 ### 1407

-cc.pool is being removed from v2.0, you are getting cc.js.Pool instead
+cc.pool is being removed from v2.0, you are getting cc.js.Pool instead.

+### 1408

+'%s' is not support in the '%s', please use '%s' instead.

 ### 1500